The Historical Museum of Aruba

 Exposition: "Aruba: Milestones and Challenges"

 On April 20, 2001 during a festive ceremony in honor of an official visit of the Dutch Crown Prince Willem Alexander, the exposition titled "Aruba: Milestones and Challenges" was opened at the Historical Museum in the Fort Zoutman building.
 The exposition gives an impression of the development of Aruba from the pre-historic age up to today.
 In an interactive setup, visitors can enjoy different topics such as Aruba's geology, nature, industrial history, archeology, art, education and Aruban society in general.
-The exposition will be open for the public until the end of August.

 AIRPORT REINA BEATRIX